shivam66151/Student-Proctoring-System/README.md

 # Proctoring System

-An AI Based Proctoring System Project to create an automated proctoring system where the user can be monitored automatically through the webcam and microphone.
+An ML Based Proctoring System Project to create an automated proctoring system where the examinee can be monitored automatically through the webcam and microphone.

 ## Prerequisites
 For Foresight